-Future Active House seeks to meet the challenges to make demands of modern life meet the need for protection of the evironment, to make advanced technology integrated with good living conditions and closeness to nature.
+Future Active House seeks to meet the challenges to make demands of modern life meet the need for protection of the environment, to make advanced technology integrated with good living conditions and closeness to nature.
 Based on the Active House principles, the building is designed to be both a showcase of innovative solutions as well as a modern family home.
 Good air quality creates an immediate sense of well-being.
-The Active House principles recommend a combination of natural and mechanical ventilation in order to achieve good indoor air quality.
+The Active House principles recommend a combination of natural and mechanical ventilation to achieve good indoor air quality.

 However, ventilation and the consequent heating of fresh, cold air can require large amounts of energy.
-Future Active House seeks to over come this problem by introducing a number of energy-saving technologies.
+Future Active House seeks to overcome this problem by introducing several energy-saving technologies.
 It is possible to allow fresh air to produce an indoor climate that is pleasant and healthy, at the same time as keeping energy loss to a minimum.
 In the winter, mechanical ventilation will take fresh outdoor air into the house and preheat it in a heat exchanger (using a heat recovery system), thereby reducing the energy required for warming cold air.
 During summer natural ventilation ensures that the house is cooled and fresh air supplied in a way that significantly reduces the demand for electric fans.
 Furthermore, openable windows are appreciated by most users in the warm part of the year.